 This is a good question and is asked of the Therapists and Psychiatrists all the time.
 Here I'm going to attempt and answer this common question.
 Lets have a closer look at each one first.

-Psychotherapy, Generally psychotherapy is recommended whenever a person is grappling with a life, relationship or work issue or a specific mental health concern, and these issues or concerns are causing the individual a great deal of pain or upset for longer than a few days.
+Psychotherapy, Generally, psychotherapy is recommended whenever a person is grappling with a life, relationship, or work issue or a specific mental health concern.
+These issues and concerns are causing teh individual a great deal of pain or upset for longer than a few days.
 Most psychotherapy tends to focus on problem solving and is goal-oriented.
-That means at the onset of treatment, you and your therapist decide upon which specific changes you would like to make in your life.
+That means at teh onset of treatment, you and your therapist decide upon which specific changes you would like to make in your life.
 These goals will often be broken down into smaller attainable objectives and put into a formal treatment plan.

 Psychotherapy is usually a medium to long-term form of treatment.
 However due to its teachings and exercises, the results are long lasting and patient centered.
 This means that at anytime in the future, in case of a recurrence, the patient will have the tools necessary to deal with the reappearance.

-Psychotropic Medications, From the Greek psycho-, the mind + trop, a turning = (capable of) turning the mind.
-These are medications capable of affecting the mind, emotions, and behavior.
+Psychotropic Medications, From the Greek Psycho-, the mind + trop, a turning+(capable of) turning the mind.
+These are medications capable of affecting the mind, emotions, and behaviors.

 These medications are used to treat the symptoms of mental disorders such as schizophrenia, depression, bipolar disorder (sometimes called manic-depressive illness), anxiety disorders, and attention deficit-hyperactivity disorder (ADHD).